WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 The "requirements.txt" file includes the following:
 Babel==2.9.1, Django==4.0.3, django-bootstrap-v5==1.0.11, djangorestframework==3.13.1

-Also install seperately: Node.js, Docker, Docker Compose,
+Also install seperately: Node.js, Docker, Docker Compose, react-bootstrap

 # Build Instructions
 Before anything, ensure that you install all of the python dependencies using the following command: